trinhkiet0105/LLM_intro_tutorial/README.md

 - `--enforce-eager` True means always use eager-mode PyTorch, reduces the memory requirement (of maintaining the CUDA graph). \
 - If False (or just remove the flag in the command line), will use eager mode and CUDA graph in hybrid for maximal performance and flexibility. \
 - `--host` and `--port` to change the ,not very suprised, the host and port to serve th model.
 If removed, it will be to default of localhost and 8000 \
-- `--tensor-parallel-size` he number of visable GPUs you want to use
+- `--tensor-parallel-size` the number of visable GPUs you want to use
+- `--api-key` your custom API key to connect to the model, remove the flag means no API key

 ## Benchmarking